 Voices from the Field : Featured Report

-REACH is planning to continue its regular updates on the refugee influx in Northern Iraq, with baseline assessments planned in relation to WASH and food security in the new camps.
+REACH will continue to provide regular updates on the refugee influx in Northern Iraq, conducting thematic assessments on topics such as food security and disabilities in the new camps.

 Please access the full report : here

 UNHCR Syrian Refugee Regional Response Information Portal, http://data.unhcr.org/syrianrefugees/country.php?id=103